jschalk/jaar/docs/ropeterm_explanation.md

 Each rope arrives at the concept of Texas in a different way and connotes something different.
 Now consider these UN central :

-"UN" has the central coin
+"UN" has the central moment
 1. ;UN;France;Paris;
 2. ;UN;Germany;Berlin;
 3. ;UN;USA;Texas;Dallas;